Pimecrolimus cream is for external use only and should be applied thinly to any affected area(s) of skin.

 Before using pimecrolimus cream

-Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
+Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
 For these reasons, before you (or your child) start using pimecrolimus cream it is important that your doctor knows:

 - If you are pregnant or breast-feeding.